megarbon/my-Portfolio/README.md

 Feel free to explore the site, and don't hesitate to reach out if you have any questions or feedback!

-🤍 This portfolio was created following Oliver G's YouTube course.
+🤍 This portfolio was created following Oliver G's [YouTubes's Course](https://www.youtube.com/@oliverthedev).

 Feel free to check [astros documentation](https://docs.astro.build) or jump into their [Discord server](https://astro.build/chat).